 - Defining the Relationship (Volume 5): This arc challenges the nature of Yuma and Hotaru’s bond.
 New circumstances and external pressures force Yuma to finally question what she truly wants for herself, separate from Hotaru’s influence and her sense of obligation to Takeda.

 - The Final Decision (Volume 6): The last volume brings the story to a definitive conclusion.
 It directly addresses the central question of the series: who will Yuma choose, and what kind of future will she build?
-Unlike the anime’s open-ended finale, the manga provides a clear, albeit bittersweet, answer.
+Unlike the anime’s open-ended finale, the

 In essence, the post-anime content is where Netsuzou Trap truly earns its psychological drama label.
 It’s less about the shock of cheating and more about the difficult, messy journey of self-discovery and breaking free from unhealthy patterns.

-Where Can You Officially Read or Buy the Netsuzou Trap Manga?
+Where Can You Officially Read or Buy the Netsuzou Trap Manga ?

 You have several options for legally reading the series: